luissedas/heroku_test/README.md

 - Test a request: `python sample_request.py`

 ## CI/CD
-The CI step is implemented using Github actins, then automatic deploys are activated on Heroku (CD).
+The CI step is implemented using GitHub actions, then automatic deploys are activated on Heroku (CD).

 ## Results
 - [continuous_deployment](screenshots/continuous_deployment.png)